bamboozooled/TrafficLightSimulator/README.md

 # TrafficLightSimulator

-To start the simulator run Main.java in .\core and enter argument lowTraffic, moderateTraffic and highTraffic.
+To start the simulator run Main.java in .\core and enter argument lowTraffic or moderateTraffic or highTraffic.

 This is Documentation --